-Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 1.6.
-14. 5.1.6.
-14 Add-On Library (JAR Embedded in the firmware only, not in the Virtual Dedefault->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware d= C==1+ > d= C==1+ Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default platform->platformDev Platform (JPF) Platform dependency used to build the firmware and praction in praction indev the Virtual Device.
-There are other ways to select the platform (see Platform Selection) kornolani->dofault Runtime Environ- See Define a Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
+Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) default->default Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- ) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default platform->platformDev Platform (JPF) Platform dependency used to build the firmware and praction iii->praction iiibev the Virtual Device.
+There are other ways to select the platform (see Platform Selection) Lorenziani Sdefevilt Runtime Environ- See Define a Runtime Environment kernelapi->default ment (JAR) systemapp->application Application (WPK) Linked into both the firmware and the Virtual Device as System Application.
 There are other ways to select Sys- tem Applications (see Add System Applications) Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application